All Episodes

 Sorry, that's a lie too, Sarah.

-But Sean, the dots are starting to connect.
+But, Sean, the dots are starting to connect.

-People are there's evidence surfacing that needs to be investigated.
+People are, there's evidence surfacing that needs to be investigated.

-Let me just go back to Fusion GPS, because this is so important.
+Let me just go back to Fusion GPS because this is so important.

 And we need to know who those people were.

-Because Natalia Veselitskaya, we know that was Glenn Simpson before she even went to meet with Don Jr.
+This has come back to haunt them because Natalia Veselitskaya, we know, met with Glenn Simpson before she even went to meet with Don Jr.

 This is this is part of this pattern of behavior.